AkkaWakka/MouseBits/readme.md

 ### 0.2.2 - Fixes/Useability
 - Swapped axis restrictions so they're more intuitive (+ some renaming).
 - Added a hotkey/click to reset the base only.
+- Accidentally fixed an bad function reference that caused issues with Factorissimo.
+Yay for refactoring.